Canada: Economy

-Canada ranks low in the Corruption Perceptions Index (14th in 2023) and "is widely regarded as among the least corrupt countries of the world".
-It ranks high in the Global Competitiveness Report (14th in 2019) and Global Innovation Indexes.
-(15th in 2022).
-Canada's economy ranks above the US and most western European nations on The Heritage Foundation's Index of Economic Freedom and experiences a relatively low level of income disparity.
+The Bank of Canada is the central bank of the country.
+The minister of finance and minister of innovation, science, and industry use data from Statistics Canada to enable financial planning and develop economic policy.
+Canada has a strong cooperative banking sector, with the world's highest per-capita membership in credit unions.
+It ranks low in the Corruption Perceptions Index (14th in 2023) and "is widely regarded as among the least corrupt countries of the world".
+It ranks high in the Global Competitiveness Report (19th in 2024).
+Canada's economy ranks above most Western nations on the Heritage Foundation's Index of Economic Freedom and experiences a relatively low level of income disparity.
 The country's average household disposable income per capita is "well above" the OECD average.
-The Toronto Stock Exchange is the ninth-largest stock exchange in the world by market capitalization, listing over 1,500 companies with a combined market capitalization of over US$2 trillion.
+Canada ranks among the lowest of the most developed countries for housing affordability and foreign direct investment.

 Since the early 20th century, the growth of Canada's manufacturing, mining, and service sectors has transformed the nation from a largely rural economy to an urbanized, industrial one.
-Like many other developed countries, the Canadian economy is dominated by the service industry, which employs about three-quarters of the country's workforce.
-Among developed countries, Canada has an unusually important primary sector, of which the forestry and petroleum industries are the most prominent components.
+The Canadian economy is dominated by the service industry, which employs about three-quarters of the country's workforce.
+Canada has an unusually important primary sector, of which the forestry and petroleum industries are the most prominent components.
+Many towns in northern Canada, where agriculture is difficult, are sustained by nearby mines or sources of timber.